 Dr. Wing Ming Keung of Harvard is also currently working on kudzu, attempting to find the compound within the herb that has the anti-craving effect.
 Such a compound could then be used to create the anti-craving medicine of the future.

-Milk Thistle is used in the treatment of liver dysfunction.
+Milk Thistle is often used in the treatment of liver dysfunction.
 The seeds contain silymarin which helps to cleanse the liver of poisons.
-This is why it is commonly used in liver detox diets and the like.
+This is why it is commonly used in liver detox diets and other similar cleanses.

 St. John's Wort is a herbal remedy that has been embraced by the mainstream medical community.
 It has been shown in many studies to alleviate depression.

 Alcoholism and depression often go hand in hand.
 Alcohol itself is classified as a depressant which can enhance existing feelings of depression, sadness and hopelessness.
 Some do find that they begin to experience some depressive symptoms as a result of several factors.
 Continuous drinking will lead to a continued depressive impact from the alcohol.